hyouteki/senet/pkda/README.md

 - Build the project using `make`.

 ## Guide for PKDA
-Run the pkda using `./runpkda` binary requried that the project is already built.
+Run the pkda using `./runpkda` binary required that the project is already built.

 ## Application
-A simple encypted chat client is made.
+A simple encrypted chat client is made.
 Two users [chatserver.c](https://github.com/hyouteki/senet/blob/main/pkda/chatserver.c) and [chatclient.c](https://github.com/hyouteki/senet/blob/main/pkda/chatclient.c) chats with each other.
 Chat is initiated by the `chatclient`.
 Both the users do not know each others public key for encryption and decryption.
 Thus they make requests with PKDA and receive each others public keys and proceeds with the chatting.

 ![Encrypted chat clients](https://github.com/hyouteki/senet/assets/108230497/d9bcb7f5-9429-42da-95e5-ee1a2b0fa415)

 ### Guide
-- Open three seperate terminals in this [directory](https://github.com/hyouteki/senet/tree/main/pkda).
+- Open three separate terminals in this [directory](https://github.com/hyouteki/senet/tree/main/pkda).
   - Launch PKDA on one using `./runpkda`.
   - Launch chatserver on another using `make runchatserver`.
   - And lastly run `make runchatclient` on the last terminal.